 This course investigates the basic concepts in anesthesia care delivery including pre-anesthetic and postanesthetic evaluation, premedication, formulation of anesthesia management plans, anesthetic techniques and procedures, equipment requirements, monitoring, and record keeping.
-Credit: 4 semester hours Course Director: Aimee Langley
+Credit: 4 semester hours.
+Course Director: Dr. Aimee Langley.

-Professional Philosophy and Scholarship (NAPAS-83102)
+Professional Philosophy and Scholarship (NAPAS-83102) \

 This course will draw upon the disciplines of philosophy, ethics, and the social sciences to examine key concepts of professional practice that form the foundations for many advanced practice roles in nursing and anesthesia, with a focus on leadership and scholarship.
 Emergence and foundations of nurse anesthesia practice will be explored.
 Scholarship within the discipline will be investigated.
-Credit: 3 semester hours Course Director: Aimee Langley
+Credit: 3 semester hours.
+Course Director: Dr. Aimee Langley.

-Quality Outcomes Management (NAQOM-83108)
+Quality Outcomes Management (NAQOM-83108)\

 This course analyzes problems raised by various levels of quality found in healthcare systems, educational institutions and other organizations.
 It includes knowledge about the major theories for the measurement of quality.
 This course will also explore the definitions of quality, how to measure quality, analyze outcome data, and implement improvements in a healthcare system.

-Credit: 3 semester hours Course Director: Linda Harrington
+Credit: 3 semester hours.
+Course Director: Dr. Linda Harrington.

-Radiology for Allied Health (NARAD-61151)
+Radiology for Nurse Anesthesia Practice (NARAD-61151)

-This course acquaints the student with basic principles involved in, and the clinical value of, various radiologic examinations.
+This course is designed to acquaint the students with the basic principles involved in and the clinical value of radiology examinations.
 The module will emphasize normal radiographic anatomy as compared with abnormalities and findings associated with various disease states.
-The primary effort is directed at teaching students how to use radiology examinations in evaluating various medical diseases/disorders.
-Credit: 1 semester hour

-Course Director: Aimee Langley
+The primary effort is directed at teaching students how to use radiology examinations in evaluating various medical disease/disorders.
+Credit: 1 semester hour.
+Course Director: Dr. Aimee Langley.